kingjoy/PHP_MVC/README.md

 # PHP_MVC
-MVC Tutorial for beginners to ~
+MVC, object oriented programming Tutorial for beginners to ~